Assessing the accuracy of the recording and reporting of malaria rapid diagnostic test results in four African countries: Methods and key results

 Results

-We analyzed agreement on 102,091 RDT results.
-Agreement between register-recorded results and the external panel was high, ranging from κ = 0.81 (95% confidence interval [CI] 0.76, 0.85) in Nigeria to κ = 0.88 (95% CI 0.84, 0.92) in Benin.
-HCWs were more likely to misrecord results as positive (range: 5.0, 7.1%) than negative (range: 0.7, 3.5%).
-After the study began, TPRs reported from the HMIS declined more in study than control facilities in all countries except Benin.
-Decreases in study facilities ranged from 6.4 to 20.4 percentage points more than in control facilities, although only Côte d’Ivoire showed a statistically significant difference-in-difference (rate ratio: 0.80, 95% CI 0.76, 0.84).
+A total of 102,337 RDT results was observed.
+Agreement between register-recorded results and the external panel was high, ranging from κ = 0.80 (95% confidence interval [CI] 0.75, 0.85) in Nigeria to κ = 0.88 (95% CI 0.84, 0.92) in Benin.
+HCWs were more likely to misrecord results as positive (range: 5.1–7.3%) than negative (range: 0.7–3.7%), and patient age was associated with misrecording results in all countries except Nigeria.
+After the study began in Côte d’Ivoire, TPRs reported from the DHIS2 declined significantly more in study than control facilities (rate ratio: 0.80, 95% CI 0.76, 0.84).

 Conclusions